Harmonized System Codes Explained

 HS classification is difficult for two main reasons.

 • First, the HS itself is very complex.
-Product descriptions are distributed among thousands of headings and subheadings.
-The HS also contains section and chapter notes, which must be consulted in order to assign a proper HS code.
-Finally, classification is governed by a strict set of rules called the "General Rules of Interpretation" (GRI).
+Product descriptions are amongst thousands of headings and subheadings.
+The HS also contains section and chapter notes, which are necessary in order to assign a proper HS code.
+Finally, classification is via the "General Rules of Interpretation" (GRI).
 See section above on GRI's.

 • Second, definitions in HS lookups often do not match everyday product descriptions.
 For example: